aaron-san/cfa-notes/README.md

 - dotenv => will allow us to use a `.env` file to define environmental variables we can access via the `process.env` object
 - morgan => logs details about requests to our server, mainly to help us debug

+# Remove node_modules

 npx rimraf node_modules
 rimraf node_modules (after npm i -g rimraf)

+# 👇️ clean npm cache

+npm cache clean --force

+# 👇️ install packages

+npm install

+# 👇 Create a Heroku account

+1. Register and add payment information 💳
+2. Link to Github repository
+3. If you have dotenv variables in your app, make sure dotenv is a dependency in the _packages.json_ file, ⚠️ **_not_** a dev-dependency.
+In the Heroku project dashboard, go to **Setting** tab.
+Select **Config Vars**.
+Add config variables as key-value pairs (e.g., PORT=3000 in .env file ➡️ KEY: PORT, VALUE: 3000).